mcidclan/atomic-point-of-view/README.md

 by the navigator to produce realtime effects.

-To generate the APoV data file, you need a voxels files entry.
+To generate the APoV data file, you need a voxels file entry.
 You can use one of the available voxels.bin file from the zip or generate your own via blender.

 Blender 2.78 is recommended to generate the voxels.bin file entry.
 First set the